FAQs

 Do I have to apply for a residency?

 Yes.
 Our artist facility is private, invitation-only (and not open to the public).
-Because we offer inclusion in an exhibition, we require applications so we can maintain the high standard we have built with our gallery programming.
+Because we offer inclusion in an exhibition, we require applications so we can maintain the high standard we’ve established within our gallery programming.

 Are the residencies free?
 How many scholarships do you give away each year?